bitwarden/help/_articles/hosting/install-on-premise.md

         LOCAL_UID=1000
         LOCAL_GID=1000

-    Otherwise, the containers will run as `nobody`.
+    Otherwise, you can leave the `./env/uid.env` file empty and the containers will run as `nobody:nobody`.
 12. Start your Bitwarden installation and access it at your configured hostname:

         docker-compose -f ./docker/docker-compose.yml up -d